Florida's Broken System · Melbourne, Florida

 REFUSES TO MEASURE

-Florida spends $165M per year on forensic commitment and tracks none of these outcomes.
+Florida spends over $210M per year on forensic commitment and tracks none of these outcomes.
 You cannot fix what you refuse to measure.

 Recidivism after releaseNot tracked